Avi0n/MeshCoreOne/CONTRIBUTING.md

 ### Before Starting Work
 - **Discuss your idea first**: Reach out so we can coordinate.
 This helps avoid duplicate effort, as I might already be working on something similar.
 - [MeshCore Discord](https://meshcore.gg) — look for the MeshCore One forum post.
+IF YOU DO NOT FOLLOW THIS STEP, YOUR PR MAY BE CLOSED WITHOUT COMMENT.
 - Or message me on Matrix @avion:matrix.org

 ### Pull Request Requirements